Otto Kretschmer: Kriegsmarine

 The 'one torpedo, one ship' tactics implemented by Kretschmer resulted in a very effective usage of torpedoes, as each attack was designed to maximize the chances of a hit.
 In fact, out of 116 torpedoes fired in action, Kretschmer scored 74 hits (equivalent to a 69.8% success rate).
 The vast majority of Kretschmer's attacks - at least 83 - were launched on the surface.

-Kretschmer was promoted to Kapitänleutnant (Lieutenant/Lieutenant Senior Grade) on 1 June 1939.
+Kretschmer was promoted to Kapitänleutnant (captain lieutenant/lieutenant) on 1 June 1939.